fanoframework/fanoframework.github.io/getting-started/index.md

 `TAppServiceProvider` is class implements `IServiceProvider` interface which has one method name `register()`.
 It will be invoked by Fano Framework during intialization and will receive instance of [dependency container](/dependency-container/).
-In this method, you intialize all services required by your application. `TAppServiceProvider` inherits from `TDaemonAppServiceProvider` which setups common services for long-running web application.
+In this method, you initialize all services required by your application. `TAppServiceProvider` inherits from `TDaemonAppServiceProvider` which setups common services for long-running web application.

 `TAppRoutes` is class implements `IRouteBuilder` interface which has one method `buildRoutes()` to implements.